pagkly/Zed/Investopedia3/Variable Overhead.md

 Variable Overhead
 ## What Is Variable Overhead?

-Variable [overhead](https://www.investopedia.com/terms/o/overhead.asp) is a term used to describe the fluctuating manufacturing costs associated with operating businesses.
+Variable [[overhead]](https://www.investopedia.com/terms/o/overhead.asp) is a term used to describe the fluctuating manufacturing costs associated with operating businesses.
 As production output increases or decreases, variable overhead expenses move in kind.
 Variable overhead differs from the general overhead expenditures associated with administrative tasks and other functions that have fixed budgetary requirements.

-Holding a firm grasp on variable overhead is useful in helping businesses correctly set their future product prices, in order to avoid overspending, which can cannibalize [profit margins](https://www.investopedia.com/terms/p/profitmargin.asp).
+Holding a firm grasp on variable overhead is useful in helping businesses correctly set their future product prices, in order to avoid overspending, which can cannibalize [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp).

 ### Key Takeaways